Abandoned & Little-Known Airfields:

 asked Dad is they could keep their planes at his strip & before long it became Maguire Airport.

-I graduated from high school in 1967 & it was not an official airport
+I graduated from high school in 1967 & it was not an official airport.”

-but by the time I started attending FSU in 1969 I believe it was Maguire Airport.”
+According to Nancy Maguire, “By the time I started attending FSU in 1969 I believe it was Maguire Airport.”

-was in the 1971 Flight Guide (which listed it in the "Low Use" airports section).
+The earliest official listing of the airport which has been located was in the 1971 Flight Guide (which listed it in the "Low Use" airports section).

 It described Maguire Airport as having a single 2,800' unpaved runway.